Easements to the Care Act

-How will you keep people informed if you go into easements?
+How will we keep people informed if we do?

 This page will be updated to reflect any changes which we are required to make under easements.
 We will let key partners, forums and service user groups know about our position and any intention to change the way in which we work.

 We will also contact people who use our services directly, if changes are put in place that could affect their current support.